 Directed by Eamon Flack

-Creative team Cultural Advisor Anandavalli Set & Costume Designer Dale Ferguson Sound Designer & Composer Stefan Gregory Lighting Designer Damien Cooper Fight Choreographer Nigel Poulton Dialect Coach Linda Nicholls-Gidley Associate Sound Designer Jessica Dunn Associate Artist Suzanne Pereira Assistant Director Carissa Licciardello
+Creative team Cultural and Costume Advisor Anandavalli Set & Costume Designer Dale Ferguson Sound Designer & Composer Stefan Gregory Lighting Designer Damien Cooper Fight Choreographer Nigel Poulton Dialect Coach Linda Nicholls-Gidley Associate Sound Designer Jessica Dunn Associate Artist Suzanne Pereira Assistant Director Carissa Licciardello

 This project has been assisted by the Australian Government’s Major Festivals Initiative, managed by the Australia Council, its arts funding and advisory body, in association with the Confederation of Australian International Arts Festivals Inc., commissioned by Sydney Festival, Adelaide Festival and Belvoir.